-Benson story In the 50’s and 60’s Benson had a dozen thriving churches along its downtown Maple Street strip.
+In the 50s and 60s, the Benson neighborhood had a dozen thriving churches along its downtown Maple Street strip.
 However, Benson took a hit spiritually and culturally in the following decades—one of those reasons being “white flight.”
-Though the churches in Benson are still currently experiencing a spiritual struggle, it’s also true that culturally we are in the midst of a “Benson renaissance” according to City Councilman Pete Festersen.
-Yahoo.com just named Benson one of the newest hipster neighborhoods in the US.
-The Maple Street strip is being redeveloped with new restaurants, creative businesses, and apartments.
+Although the churches in Benson are still experiencing a spiritual struggle, culturally we are in the midst of a “Benson renaissance,” according to City Councilman Pete Festersen, elected in 2009.
+In 2015, Yahoo.com named Benson one of the newest hipster neighborhoods in the U.S. Benson’s Maple Street strip is being redeveloped with new restaurants, creative businesses, and apartments.
 Benson also has the most entertainment venues in Omaha behind the Old Market.